data-forge/data-forge-js/README.md

 Invoke a callback for each value in the series using `forEach`:

-	someSeries.forEach(function (value, index) {
+	someSeries.forEach(function (value) {
 		// Callback function invoked for each value.
 	});

 ## Extract values from an index

-Retrieve the index from a data-frame:
+Retrieve the index from a dataframe:

 	var index = dataFrame.getIndex();